You are here:

 Massage: In this pain-relief approach, a massage therapist will lightly stroke and/or knead the painful muscles.
 This may increase blood flow and bring warmth to a stressed area.
 However, arthritis-stressed joints are sensitive, so the therapist must be familiar with the problems of the disease.

-Nutritional supplements, such as glucosamine and chondroitin sulfate have been reported to improve the symptoms of people with osteoarthritis, as have certain vitamins.
+Nutritional supplements: Nutritional supplements such as glucosamine and chondroitin sulfate have been reported to improve symptoms in some people with osteoarthritis, as have certain vitamins.
 Additional studies have been carried out to further evaluate these claims (see “Research Highlights”).
 It is unknown whether they might change the course of disease.

 Medications to Control Pain

 Doctors prescribe medicines to eliminate or reduce pain and to improve functioning.
 Doctors consider a number of factors when choosing medicines for their patients with osteoarthritis.
 These include the intensity of pain, potential side effects of the medication, your medical history (other health problems you have or are at risk for), and other medications you are taking.